vsch/scheduler/README.md

   return until task is resumed via `resume()` call.
 * `uint8_t yieldResume(uint16_t milliseconds)` - Will set the task to
   resume in `milliseconds` and yield.
 Function will return when the timeout has elapsedTime.
+* `uint8_t yieldResumeMicros(uint32_t microseconds)` - Will set the task
+  to resume in `microseconds` and yield.
+Function will return when the timeout has elapsedTime.
 * `void yield()` - sets resume delay to `0` and yields.
 Useful for breaking up long tasks to allow other functions to be performed.